 Economics is the study of how people manage scarce resources.
-Economics is a broad discipline that encompasses a wide range of topics.
-Microeconomics examines the choices and decisions of consumers and firms.
-Macroeconomics explores economy-wide issues such as unemployment, inflation, and economic growth and their impact on individuals and firms.
+Economics encompasses a wide range of topics.
+Microeconomics (ECO 230) examines the choices and decisions of consumers and firms.
+Macroeconomics (ECO 231) explores economy-wide issues such as unemployment, inflation, and economic growth and their impact on individuals and firms.
 The study of economics combines a high degree of analytical rigor with economic concepts that impart general skills applicable in many areas including business, government, education, not-for-profits, research, and consulting.
-An undergraduate economics degree is also excellent preparation for graduate study in economics, law, and business administration.

 For additional information, see the American Economic Association Resources for Students.